minchanhan/CompareNHLDraftPicks/README.md

 ### By.
 Minchan Han

 ### This is my first Data Science/Machine Learning Project!
-### I have collected draft data from Hockey-Reference.com to evaluate the values of the 15th - 45th picks relative to each other and the rest of the draft.
+### I have collected draft data from Hockey-Reference.com to evaluate the value of the 16th - 45th picks.

-### Are the Low 1st Round picks (15 - 30) as valuable as we think?
-### Are the High 2nd Round picks (31 - 45) just as valuable as the Low 1st Round picks?
+### 1. How valuable are Low 1st Round Picks and High 2nd Round Picks relative to each other?

-### And how valuable are these picks compared with each other?
-What is the value increase as we go from 30 to 15?
-As much as any other 15 draft pick range in the draft?
+### 2. How valuable are these picks relative to the rest of the draft?
+### 3. Is there any truth to the theory that beyond the very top picks of the draft, every draft pick is worth the same?
+Do they provide the same chance of producing a valuable player?

+#### We will analyze our data to try and answer our questions, and at the end, we will train a predictive model to try and predict which players (drafted 16th - 45th overall in the 2006-10 drafts) will reach *X* games played based on where they were drafted!

-##### Special thanks for Hockey Reference for providing the data.
+#### Special thanks to Hockey Reference for providing the data.
 Links to the filtered data is included in the notebook
+##### Low 1st Round = 16th - 30th Picks | High 2nd Round = 31st - 45th Picks